 I heard light sizzling snapping from the kitchen.

 Sauteed in bit of olive oil, the delicious aroma of diced red onions, zucchini and squash floated through the home.
 I knew I wasn’t creating anything, so that left our 14 year old daughter.

 She has spent a lot of time digging into healthy living and committed to new eating habits.
-This comes completely unprompted from her mother (me) because I live a roller coaster ride of healthy eating (which I shared about here) and with fall here, I want all the comfort food and carbs my body can hide behind my yoga pants.
+This comes completely unprompted from her mother (me) because I’ve lived on a roller coaster ride of healthy eating (which I shared about here) and with fall here, I want all the comfort food and carbs my body can hide behind my yoga pants.
 I digress.

 My desire is to commit to cooking with whole foods as much as possible, but leaving room for some fun eating as well.
 My daughter’s request every time I go to the store?

 “Fruits and veggies, Mom.”
 A dream from a teen, I know, but produce is expensive, so that means taking advantage of our wonderful NC growing season and elevating my gardening ways and growing my own.
 At the end of summer, I’m always looking for ways to use up our zuchinni, tomatoes, peppers, onions and basil and this soup hits on all and more.
-The recipe for this Hearty Garden Vegetable Soup is inspired by Go Sprout it!
+The recipe for this Hearty Garden Vegetable Soup is really a foundation.

 Recipe: Garden Vegetable Soup

 Summary: Packed with all the vegetables from your garden, this hearty and delicious vegetable soup is so healthy and delicious.